Roentgenium: Chemical

 Roentgenium is predicted to be a noble metal.
 The standard electrode potential of 1.9 V for the Rg3+/Rg couple is greater than that of 1.5 V for the Au3+/Au couple.
 Roentgenium's predicted first ionisation energy of 1020 kJ/mol almost matches that of the noble gas radon at 1037 kJ/mol.
+Its predicted second ionization energy, 2070 kJ/mol, is almost the same as that of silver.
 Based on the most stable oxidation states of the lighter group 11 elements, roentgenium is predicted to show stable +5 and +3 oxidation states, with a less stable +1 state.
 The +3 state is predicted to be the most stable.
 Roentgenium(III) is expected to be of comparable reactivity to gold(III), but should be more stable and form a larger variety of compounds.
 Gold also forms a somewhat stable −1 state due to relativistic effects, and it has been suggested roentgenium may do so as well: nevertheless, the electron affinity of roentgenium is expected to be around 1.6 eVpar, significantly lower than gold's value of 2.3 eVpar, so roentgenides may not be stable or even possible.

 The 6d orbitals are destabilized by relativistic effects and spin–orbit interactions near the end of the fourth transition metal series, thus making the high oxidation state roentgenium(V) more stable than its lighter homologue gold(V) (known only in gold pentafluoride, Au2F10) as the 6d electrons participate in bonding to a greater extent.
 The spin-orbit interactions stabilize molecular roentgenium compounds with more bonding 6d electrons; for example, RgF_{6}^{−} is expected to be more stable than RgF_{4}^{−}, which is expected to be more stable than RgF_{2}^{−}.
 The stability of RgF_{6}^{−} is homologous to that of AuF_{6}^{−}; the silver analogue AgF_{6}^{−} is unknown and is expected to be only marginally stable to decomposition to AgF_{4}^{−} and F2.
 Moreover, Rg2F10 is expected to be stable to decomposition, exactly analogous to the Au2F10, whereas Ag2F10 should be unstable to decomposition to Ag2F6 and F2.
 Gold heptafluoride, AuF7, is known as a gold(V) difluorine complex AuF5·F2, which is lower in energy than a true gold(VII) heptafluoride would be; RgF7 is instead calculated to be more stable as a true roentgenium(VII) heptafluoride, although it would be somewhat unstable, its decomposition to Rg2F10 and F2 releasing a small amount of energy at room temperature.
 Roentgenium(I) is expected to be difficult to obtain.
 Gold readily forms the cyanide complex Au(CN)_{2}^{−}, which is used in its extraction from ore through the process of gold cyanidation; roentgenium is expected to follow suit and form Rg(CN)_{2}^{−}.